The Norm (comic strip)

 The Norm is an American comic strip by Michael Jantze.
 It ran in newspapers, syndicated by King Features Syndicate, from August 1996 until September 12, 2004, when Jantze removed the strip from syndication to develop it as an online comic strip and television series.
 "The Norm 4.0" rebooted in January 2015 and appears every Monday at GoComics.
-A book collection of the earlier color Sunday work is in print in English and other books and magazines are available in English, Swedish and Spanish by resellers.
+A book collection of the earlier color Sunday work is in print in English and other books and magazines are available in English, Swedish and Spanish by resellers on the internet.